 - For first-timers/tourists – Downtown

 - For budget travelers – Old East End

 1. New North End

 A contemporary area with a suburban feel, New North End sits just north of Downtown Burlington with shores on both Burlington Bay and Appletree Bay.
 The New North End is a popular, young area with an entrepreneurial spirit.
 Family-owned businesses provide essential services for Burlington residents and guests.

 The area is bordered to the north by the Winooski River.
 The Ethan Allen Museum is a fascinating landmark in the area.

-And there are numerous parks with shore access and urban green spaces in this part of the city.
+There are numerous parks with shore access and urban green spaces in this city.
 Leddy Park, Leddy Beach North Trail, and the Gordon H. Paquette Ice Arena are just a few of the activities in the area.

-There are even a couple of dog parks ensuring the family pup is not left out of the fun.
+Even a couple of dog parks ensure the family pup is not left out of the fun.
 Here are some of the best places to check out in the New North End: